Install Homebrew /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 To start, we’ll create several functions that, when taken collectively, could be considered to be our Account Applications service.
 Namely, we’ll make functions allowing us to submit new applications (consisting of just a record with a name and an address), flag applications for review, and mark applications as approved or rejected.
 We’ll also add a capability to list all applications in a certain state (like SUBMITTED or FLAGGED) to save ourselves the trouble of inspecting the service’s data store directly.

 ➡️ Step 2.
-Use the Serverless Framework command to deploy our Lambda functions and Dynamo DB table.
+Use the SAM CLI to build our Lambda functions in preparation for a deploy.

 From the terminal, run: